observablehq/plot/docs/transforms/bin.md

 The **x1**, **x2**, and **x** output channels are only computed by the binX and bin transform; similarly the **y1**, **y2**, and **y** output channels are only computed by the binY and bin transform.
 The **x** and **y** output channels are lazy: they are only computed if needed by a downstream mark or transform.
 Conversely, the **x1** and **x2** outputs default to undefined if **x** is explicitly defined; and the **y1** and **y2** outputs default to undefined if **y** is explicitly defined.

-You can declare additional channels to aggregate by specifying the channel name and desired reducer in the *outputs* object which is the first argument to the transform.
+You can declare additional output channels by specifying the channel name and desired reducer in the *outputs* object which is the first argument to the transform.
 For example, to use binX to generate a **y** channel of bin counts as in a frequency histogram:

 ```js
 Plot.binX({y: "count"}, {x: "culmen_length_mm"})